ithouse/tinymce-rails-config-manager/README.md

 ## Roadmap

-* Make it possible to change places for existing values
+* Make it possible to change order of existing values
-* create tests
+* add tests

 This project rocks and uses MIT-LICENSE.